reims2/reims2-docs/src/philscore.md

 8. Arrange the glasses by PhilScore in ascending order.

 > [!NOTE]
 > If the rx has BAL enabled for an eye, we bypass steps 2 and 4 for that eye and only filter the sphere and cylinder tolerance for that eye using the sphere and cylinder of the non-BAL eye.
-This is done using [`checkForTolerances`](#checkfortolerances).
+This is done using [`checkForTolerances`](#checkfortolerances) with an increased tolerance of 1.0.

 ## Function Descriptions